 At the commencement of the coronavirus pandemic Northumberland County Council launched the Northumberland Communities Together project.
 The project aims to make sure residents of the county are kept safe and well throughout this crisis and coordinates support for volunteers, voluntary groups and communities.
 The project has worked with the volunteers from Ponteland in coordinating the distribution of the donations to those in need.

-Ashington Town Council has worked in partnership with Communities Together in transporting the donations to the hub, for the project, at Blyth Sports Centre.
+Ashington Town Council has worked in partnership with Communities Together in transporting the donations to hubs, for the project, at Blyth Sports Centre and County Hall.
 The food and toiletries are now being distributed to those in need across the county with the Town Council directly distributing food to organisations in Ashington such as Real Deal Plus, based at the town’s old Police Station.

 In the photograph is Ashington’s Town & County Councillor Lynne Grimshaw and Neighbourhood Services Officer, Garry Maddison, at the Double Tree Hotel, with some of the donations.